tappytaps/iosFakeCarrier/README.md

 # iOS Fake Carrier
-The purpose of this small class is to make pefrect status bar for your App Store screenshots.
+The purpose of this small class is to make a perfect status bar for your App Store screenshots.

 ![example](webimages/statusbars.png?raw=true)

 ## How to use - quick start
-The easies way is to use CocoaPods - simply install *iOSFakeCarrier* pod into your project.
+The easiest way is to use CocoaPods - simply install *iOSFakeCarrier* pod into your project.
 Then in `applicationDidFinishLaunching` add this sniplet:

 ```objective-c